Bungo Stray Dogs: Dead Apple: Plot

-6 years ago, the most violent struggle in Yokohama was "The Dragon Head Conflict", which involved many organizations and resulted in 88 deaths.
+Six years before the main story, the most violent struggle in Yokohama was "The Dragon Head Conflict," which lasted for 88 days, involved many organizations, and resulted in numerous deaths.
 The night before its conclusion, when Osamu Dazai was still in Port Mafia, he and Chūya Nakahara discovered a man named Tatsuhiko Shibusawa.
 In the present, the Armed Detective Agency is called upon to investigate the apparent suicide cases of hundreds of supernatural ability-users around the globe, which occurred when a mysterious fog passed over their countries.
 The Special Operations Division deduce that this incident is tied to Shibusawa, now a self-proclaimed "collector".
 The night before the Agency is to commence operations, Atsushi Nakajima has an unsettling dream of his past in an orphanage, where an out-of-place door painted with a white tiger is engulfed in fog.
 He is awakened by his roommate Kyōka Izumi, who also dreamed of fog.
 The two soon realise that Yokohama has been engulfed in the mysterious fog, and everyone but the various ability-users have disappeared from the city.

 Kyōka and Atsushi meet with their superior Doppo Kunikida, who reveals that the deaths of ability-users were due to their abilities turning on them.
 Shibusawa is revealed to have created the fog to draw out Yokohama's gifted, turning their abilities into jewels for his collection while powering the fog.
 He has allied himself with Dazai and Fyodor Dostoevsky.
 Kyōka and Atsushi make contact with government agent Ango Sakaguchi, who had located the Agency's other ability-users, all of whom are fighting their own abilities.
 As Kunikida leaves to fight Doppo Poet, the duo encounter mafia member Ryūnosuke Akutagawa, who is fighting his ability, Rashōmon.
 While each of them duel their own abilities, Atsushi deduces that subduing the ability involves destroying an embedded jewel in them, and defeats his white tiger.
 Kyōka faces her fear of merging with Demon Snow to become a killing machine, and resolves to save people with her ability.
 Akutagawa is forced to think outside the box when combatting his ability.
 Atsushi is unable to use his ability, so Kyōka and Akutagawa decide to journey to Shibusawa's base alone.